yousiftouma/cygni-talent-deploy/readme.md

 ## Set up server maintenance

-Set up periodic clean up of the application deployments in `/opt/cygni`.
+Set up periodic clean up of deployments in `/opt/cygni`.
 For example

-- Every hour, make sure that there are no more than 10 deployments
+- Every hour, make sure that only the 5 latest deployments are kept.
 You can use `crontab` for this.

+**hint** use `ls`, `sort` and `wc` and `rm`

 ## Set up multiple environments

+We can host multiple versions of the application on the same server as long as they are listening on different ports.
+Create and/or modify github actions that deploys staging and production versions of your application.

+You can set this up in many different ways, for example:

-For example on push to master, we deploy to a staging environment, but on a tag, we deploy to the production environment.
+- On push to master, deploy staging environment.
+- On tag creation, deploy production environment.

 If you are feeling more ambitious, set up a reverse proxy (haproxy, nginx) in front of the environments.